Write the first five terms of each geometric sequence. a1 = 20, r = 1/2

 Here are the essential concepts you must grasp in order to answer the question correctly.

 A geometric sequence is a list of numbers where each term after the first is found by multiplying the previous term by a constant called the common ratio.
-This ratio can be any real number, and it determines how the sequence progresses.
+For example, if the first term is 20 and the ratio is 1/2, the sequence progresses by repeatedly multiplying by 1/2.

 To find the nth term of a geometric sequence, use the formula a_n = a_1 * r^(n-1), where a_1 is the first term and r is the common ratio.
-This formula helps generate any term in the sequence, including the first five terms.
+Applying this formula allows you to calculate any term, including the first five terms as requested.